CircuitWall/machine-learning/README.md

 Supply with implementation of some key logic, you can choose to evolve solution to your problem from "primordial soup" or advanced "primates".

+This algorithm is very useful to solve puzzles with multiple dimensions.

 [Read more](https://github.com/CircuitWall/machine-learning/wiki/Evolution-Algorithm)

 ## Platforms